BETTER THAN HAPPY – Episode 232

 - Listening to music

 And these particular false pleasures are not inherently bad.
 But there is something better.
-There is a fuller joy, a fuller life-experience available to me.
+There is another fuller joy, a fuller life-experience available to me.

 What “need” do I think I am meeting with these false pleasures?
 My need to be soothed.
 My need to create.
 My need to problem solve.
 My need to connect.